-Finite math and precalculus are similar terms as they both refer to math before calculus.
-Finite math, however, is a catch-all title representing preparatory math focusing on advanced math outside of calculus, while precalculus is more narrowly defined as the algebra knowledge necessary to perform calculus, often called algebra 3.
-If you intend to move on to calculus and beyond, precalculus is highly recommended, if not necessary, over finite math due to the difference in algebra skills gained during the course.
+Finite math and precalculus both refer to math before calculus.
+Finite mathematics, however, is a catch-all title representing preparatory math focusing on advanced math outside of calculus, while precalculus is more narrowly defined as the algebra knowledge necessary to perform calculus, often called algebra 3.

 In finite math classes, the goal is to give students enough information to use mathematical analysis in the real world, at jobs or at home.
-Topics covered include matrix algebra, probability, statistics, logic and discrete mathematics.
-You learn the various ways to count, calculate, add, subtract, multiply and divide in a simpler manner, helping you grasp the concepts.
-Success in finite math can be immensely helpful in the real world, it does not necessarily prepare you for a full calculus class.
+Topics covered include matrix algebra, linear transformations, probability, statistics, logic, graphs, set theory, and discrete mathematics.
+You learn simple, immediately useful ways to count, calculate, add, subtract, multiply and divide.
+While success in finite math can be immensely helpful in the real world, it does not necessarily prepare you for a full calculus class.

-Precalculus, also called algebra 3, is the highest-level algebra class you can take before going into calculus.
-In this course, you become comfortable with quantitative literacy and logic, such as algorithms, logic and proofs, algebra, function, geometry, trigonometry, statistics and probability.
+Precalc, also called algebra 3, is the highest-level algebra class you can take before going into calculus.
+In this course, you become comfortable with quantitative literacy and logic, such as algorithms, logic and proofs, functions, geometry, trigonometry, statistics and probability.
 You learn how to form relationships between numbers in a way that provides you more information about what the numbers mean.
 For example, that might mean solving for an unknown variable by constructing an equation.
 You also become more comfortable manipulation those variables that stand in for unknown numbers.